miuNEST/testnet/μNEST BitShares Core Build Guide.md

 make -j 4
 ```

-## Windows
+## Windows (64-bit)

 On Windows, the final result is witness_node.exe and cli_wallet.exe.

 ### System Requirements:

 1. Windows 64-bit only.
-2. Use Visual Studio 2013 or Visual Studio 2015, Visual Studio2017 is not supported.
+2. Use Visual Studio 2013 Update 5 or Visual Studio 2015 Update 1.
+Visual Studio 2015 Update 3, Visual Studio2017 is not supported.

 Below is an example on Visual Studio 2013 Update 5, with assumption the working directory is c:\bts.

-Trivial difference on Visual Studio 2015.
+Trivial difference on Visual Studio 2015, they are:

+1. Compile command window use VS2015 x64 Native Tools Command Prompt.
+2. Warning message "Unknown compiler version" when building Boost 1.57 could be ignored.
+3. Build LibCurl、Berkeley DB through *.sln project in VS2015.
+4. Choose Visual Studio 14 2015 Win64 in CMake building window.

+### Open Visual Studio Command line

 Start VS2013 x64 Native Tools Command Prompt in Windows Start Menu.
 This equals to the following command, by which will open a DOS command line prompt.